Mekhlabhishek/Test1/book/chapter-1.md

 npm install --save webdriverio@4
 ```

-_`--save` will add these modules as a project dependencies and `xx@4` is the version number for the package._
+_`--save` will add these modules as project dependencies and `xx@4` is the version number for the package._

-We will be installing `selenium-standalone` globally by running following command.
+We will be installing `selenium-standalone` globally by running the following command.

 ```
 npm install selenium-standalone -g
 ```

-Let's install dependencies for selenium by executing following command.
+Let's install dependencies for selenium by executing the following command.
 This command will install three things
 1. `selenium-server`
 2. `chromewebdriver`, for Chrome
 3. `geckodriver`, for firefox